pypa/pipx/README.md

 <a href="https://github.com/ambv/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>

+*pipx is still a new project.
+Please submit issues if you have questions or bugs to report.*

 pipx makes running the latest version of a program as easy as
 ```
 > pipx <binary>